nvincenthill/dotmail/README.md

-# MERN-Stack Template
+# Nick's email bot

-This is a MERN-stack template and general full stack development environment for quick MVP ideas or technical challenges.
+This is a MERN-stack app to programatically send responsively-designed emails with nodemailer + mjml templates

 ## Getting Started